Hackuarium/simple-spectro/docs/5-use/serial/README.md

 You may now control the spectrophotometer from the keyboard.
 To see the available commands just enter `h` + Enter.

-The instruction `s` will show you the current settings
+The instruction `s` will show you the current settings.

 | Parameter | Number | Desciption                                                                                                                                                                              |
 | --------- | ------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |